ahemavathy/Powerpoint/WebAPI/README_WebAPI.md

 ### File Storage
 - Generated presentations are stored in `WebAPI/GeneratedPresentations/` directory
 - Uploaded images are stored in `WebAPI/Images/` directory
+- PowerPoint templates are stored in `WebAPI/Templates/` directory
-- Both directories are created automatically when the service starts
+- All directories are created automatically when the service starts

 ### Logging
 The API includes comprehensive logging for debugging and monitoring.